The Top Wines

 2023 Ros Ritchie Fumé Blanc, King Valley, $28 RRP

-Selected in the top wines of the blind tasting by Perisotto and Bird.
-“This is a Sauvignon Blanc that whispers,” said Perisotto, describing aromatics of white mushroom and chalk, softened by nougat and lifted with tangerine.
+Selected in the top wines of the blind tasting by Perissotto and Bird.
+“This is a Sauvignon Blanc that whispers,” said Perissotto, describing aromatics of white mushroom and chalk, softened by nougat and lifted with tangerine.
 “Elegant and restrained, it unfolds gradually,” she said, praising its integration of savoury, mineral, and varietal characters.
 Bird was struck by its chardonnay-like nose – “clotted cream and peaches” – with chalky acidity and a finish that melted into lime mousse and key lime pie.
 “The bitter note here feels deliberate,” she said.
 “It’s a gastronomic wine that needs fat and salt – prosciutto and green olives stuffed with goat cheese.”

 2023 Mulline ‘Modewarre’ Fumé Blanc, Geelong $60 RRP